Aryan-Jain-1710/Aryan-Jain-1710/README.md

 ### About Me 🚀

 💻 I am a sophomore student at [Purdue University, West Lafayette](https://www.purdue.edu/).
-I am majoring in Computer Science with a concentration in Cybersecurity and Databases and Information Systems.
+I am majoring in Computer Science with a concentration in Security, Machine Intelligence and Databases and Information Systems.
 <br />
 <br />
 🌱 I wish to pursue a career in the Cybersecurity Industry.